Tawmie02/HEVA-Support-Platform/README.md

 # Communications-Accessibility

 ## Problem
-Lack of a clear communication channel that can answer the challenegs of each member directly and give feedback to common challenges that have happended before or has ever happender at a point .
+Lack of a clear communication channel that can answer the challenegs of each member directly and give feedback to common challenges that have happended before or has ever happender at a point.

 ## Solution
 Outcome 1: Develop an online engagement dashboard to influence comms decisions.